 Mr Matt Killingley lives in a large house near Chesterfield, in Derbyshire.
 As with most large houses, it is expensive to heat.
-This is the reason why, in early 2017, Mr. Killingley decided to take some active steps towards reducing his heating costs.
+This is the reason why, Mr. Killingley decided to take some active steps towards reducing his heating costs.

 Biomass boilers incinerate organic material such as wood pellets, wood chip and animal/waste by-products.
 Apart from cheap energy, a new Biomass system controlled by also helps you zone every room to exactly mirror the way in which you use the building.
 Fuel savings here can be in excess of 50%.
 Quite simply, HeatingSave only heats areas being used.

 The HeatingSave system also has the ability to better manage air quality reporting and managing carbon dioxide, nitrogen dioxide and volatile organic substances within the atmosphere.

 HeatingSave can also constantly measure the carbon monoxide (“CO”) parts-per-million (“ppm”) levels; something very important with Biomass systems.
 Virtually all other biomass boiler have go/not-go CO sensors set to specific CO danger levels.
 The new HeatingSave CO sensor constantly measures low levels of CO which create poor air quality leading to cause long term health issues.
 HeatingSave is the only Biomass system that constantly measures CO, as low as 9ppm, alerting you via Text or email of any potential problems.

 The HeatingSave system was then successfully installed and Mr Killingley opted for a self-install, carried out by an approved 3’rd party installer.
 By his own admission, “the self-install had its challenges, but we’ve managed to successfully complete it with help from the HeatingSave help desk analysts.”